GrahamTech/ADS/README.md

 Our team worked together to decompose traceable User Stories/requirements into executable development team tasks, which were assigned to different team members to satisfy the requirements of the prototype.
 Below are the high-level steps within our process executed to implement the system:

 1. Upload System requirements to TeamForge.
 Decompose the requirements into Themes/Epics, User Stories, and Tasks.
-Please see UserStories.docx document for a list of all System Requirements.
+Please see AgileManagementApproach.docx document for a list of all System Requirements.
 2. Created a backlog that contained all of the Tasks required to satisfy the requirements.
 Please see ADSTaskList.xslx for the tasks identified for the product backlog.
 3. Host daily stand-up meetings to discuss progress of assigned tasks.
 4. Worked in 3-day sprints to complete tasks identified in product backlog.